American exceptionalism: Puritan roots and Protestant promise

 Parts of American exceptionalism can be traced to American Puritan roots.
-Many Puritans with Arminian leanings embraced a middle ground between strict Calvinist predestination and a less restricting theology of Divine Providence.
+Many Puritans with Arminian leanings embraced a middle ground between strict Calvinist predestination and a less restricting theology of divine providence.
 They believed that God had made a covenant with their people and had chosen them to provide a model for the other nations of the Earth.
-One Puritan leader, John Winthrop, metaphorically expressed this idea as a "City upon a Hill: the Puritan community of New England should serve as a model for the rest of the world.
+Puritan John Winthrop metaphorically expressed this idea as a "City upon a Hill: the Puritan community of New England should serve as a model for the rest of the world.
 That metaphor is often used by proponents of exceptionalism.

 The Puritans' moralistic values have remained a component of the national identity for centuries.
 Eric Luis Uhlmann of Northwestern University argues that Puritan values were eventually taken up by all other Americans.
 Kevin M. Schultz underlines how they helped America to keep to its Protestant Promise, especially Catholics and Jews.

-American Revolution and Republicanism
+American Revolution and republicanism

 The ideas that created the American Revolution were derived from a tradition of republicanism that had been repudiated by the British mainstream.
-The historian Gordon S. Wood has argued, "Our beliefs in liberty, equality, constitutionalism, and the well-being of ordinary people came out of the Revolutionary era.
+Historian Gordon S. Wood has argued, "Our beliefs in liberty, equality, constitutionalism, and the well-being of ordinary people came out of the Revolutionary era.
 So too did our idea that we Americans are a special people with a special destiny to lead the world toward liberty and democracy."
-Wood notes that the term is "presently much-maligned" although it is vigorously supported by others such as Jon Butler.
+Wood notes that the term is "presently much-maligned" although it is vigorously supported by others such as historian Jon Butler.

 Thomas Paine's Common Sense for the first time expressed the belief that America was not just an extension of Europe but a new land and a country of nearly unlimited potential and opportunity that had outgrown the British mother country.
 Those sentiments laid the intellectual foundations for the revolutionary concept of American exceptionalism and were closely tied to republicanism, the belief that sovereignty belonged to the people, not a hereditary ruling class.

 Religious freedom characterized the American Revolution in unique ways when most major nations had state religions.
-Republicanism, led by Thomas Jefferson and James Madison, created modern constitutional republicanism, which limits ecclesiastical powers.
-The historian Thomas Kidd (2010) argues, "With the onset of the revolutionary crisis, a significant conceptual shift convinced Americans across the theological spectrum that God was raising America for some particular purpose."
-Kidd further argues that "a new blend of Christian and republican ideology led religious traditionalists to embrace wholesale the concept of republican virtue."
+Thomas Jefferson and James Madison created modern constitutional republicanism, which limits ecclesiastical powers.
+Historian Thomas Kidd (2010) argues, "With the onset of the revolutionary crisis, a significant conceptual shift convinced Americans across the theological spectrum that God was raising America for some particular purpose."
+Kidd further argues "a new blend of Christian and republican ideology led religious traditionalists to embrace wholesale the concept of republican virtue."